 These fees vary depending on the funds you opt to invest in but vary between 0.12% and 0.58% which is pretty standard.
 Moneybox doesn’t really have much control over these rates – though they can choose funds with lower fees so they can pass those savings on to investors.

 Moneybox doesn’t charge their subscription fees for pension funds but does charge their platform fees on a sliding scale basis.

-The only details you may need to double-check are your bank details as you are required to set up a direct debit when opening the account but other than that you will just need your personal details and address to get going (and a smartphone – of course).
+The only details you may need to double-check are your bank account details as you are required to set up a direct debit when opening the account but other than that you will just need your personal details, national insurance number and address to get going (and a smartphone – of course).

 You’re asked what type of account you want to open and how much you want to invest weekly with the option of adding a lump sum investment on payday (so you don’t miss the money).
 They’ve also taken the liberty of showing you how much you could have in 10 years based on the various options you select throughout the sign-up process.